SOC Code (Standard Occupational Classification)

 | Universal hourly minimum | £17.13/hour (max 48 hrs/week) |

 The worker must be paid the higher of the general threshold or the going rate.
-For some high-demand roles (e.g., specialist doctors, senior engineers), the going rate exceeds £41,700.
+For roles like specialist doctors or senior engineers, the going rate already exceeds £41,700.

 2025/2026 Updates

-From 22 July 2025, the skill threshold was raised from RQF Level 3 to RQF Level 6.
-This removed roughly 180 SOC codes from eligibility — including many trades, technician roles, and care worker categories.
-Sponsors currently using these codes for existing workers can continue until renewal, but cannot issue new CoS for them.
+From 22 July 2025, the skill threshold rose from RQF Level 3 to RQF Level 6.
+This knocked roughly 180 SOC codes off the eligible list, covering many trades, technician roles, and care worker categories.
+Sponsors who already have workers under these codes can keep them until renewal but cannot issue new CoS.

-The going rates for all SOC codes were also updated in April 2024 using the latest ASHE data, raising minimum salaries across the board.
+Going rates for all SOC codes were also updated in April 2024 using the latest ASHE data.
+Minimum salaries went up across the board.

 Common Mistakes to Avoid

-- Choosing a code based on job title rather than duties.
-UKVI caseworkers check the job description against the SOC code.
-Mismatches trigger refusals.
+The most common mistake is choosing a code based on the job title rather than the actual duties.
+UKVI caseworkers compare the job description against the code, and mismatches trigger refusals.
+Another frequent problem: using an old SOC 2010 code instead of the current SOC 2020 equivalent.

 Frequently Asked Questions